michelesr/thesis/src/ci.md

 ### Remote repository hook configuration

-In order to trigger the SCM poll from Jenkins when a push is performed, a hook for the `gasistafelice` repository in Gogs has to be added:
+In order to trigger the SCM poll from Jenkins when a push is performed (Figure 6.3), a hook for the `gasistafelice` repository in Gogs has to be added:

     $ cd $HOME/gogs_data/git/repositories/mike/gasistafelice.git/hooks
     # touch post-recieve